richardhsu/cs244-14-rcp/README.md

 #### Installing NS-2.35 with RCP code

-You will need to install NS-2.35 All In One package on your system, which you can place anywhere on your system.
+You will need to install NS-2.35 All In One package on your system, which you can place anywhere in your system.

 **Step 0**: You'll want to make sure you have the necessary tools installed.
 The following can be used for Ubuntu systems and have been tested for Ubuntu 14.04 LTS.
-Generally speaking you'll need tools for building, autoconf, g++/gcc and X11 library code.
+Generally speaking you will need tools for building, autoconf, g++/gcc and X11 library code.

 ```bash